Hysteresis: Reversible hysteresis

 A biochemical system that is under the control of reversible hysteresis has both forward and reverse trajectories.
 The system generally requires a higher [input] to proceed forward into the next bistable state then to exit from that stage.
 For example, cells undergoing cell division exhibit reversible hysteresis in that it takes a higher concentration of cyclins to switch them from G2 phase into mitosis than to stay in mitosis once begun.
-Additionally, because the [cyclin] required to reverse the cell back to the G2 phase is much lower than the [cycilin] to enter mitosis, this improved the bistability of mitosis because it is more resistance to weak or transient signals.
+Additionally, because the [cyclin] required to reverse the cell back to the G2 phase is much lower than the [cyclin] to enter mitosis, this improved the bistability of mitosis because it is more resistance to weak or transient signals.
 Small perturbations the [input] will be unable to push the cell out of mitosis so easily.

 History and memory

 In systems with bistability, the same input level can correspond to two distinct stable states (e.g., "low output" and "high output").
 The actual state of the system depends on its history –whether the input level was increasing (forward trajectory) or decreasing (backward trajectory).
 Thus, it is difficult to determine which state a cell is in if given only a bistability curve.
 The cell's ability to "remember" its prior state ensures stability and prevents it from switching states unnecessarily due to minor fluctuations in input.
 This memory is often maintained through molecular feedback loops, such as positive feedback in signaling pathways, or the persistence of regulatory molecules like proteins or phosphorylated components.
 For example, the refractory period in action potentials is primarily controlled by history.
 Absolute refraction period prevents a volted-gated sodium channel from activating or refiring after it has just fired.
 This is because following the absolute refractory period, the neuron is less excitable due to hyperpolarization caused by potassium efflux.
 This molecular inhibitory feedback creates a memory for the neuron or cell, so that the neuron does not fire too soon.
 As time passes, the neuron or cell will slowly lose the memory of having fired and will begin to fire again.
 Thus, memory is time-dependent, which is important in maintaining homeostasis and regulating many different biological processes.